IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/syllabus.md

 ##### Attendance

 * Attendance is mandatory, whether synchronous or asynchronous.
 Since there is so much technical, conceptual, and design information to absorb, regular attendance is essential.
 I cannot stress this enough.
-You must attend class and watch the recordings in a timely fashion to ensure that you are understanding how to work.
+You must attend class and watch the recordings in a timely fashion (within 6 days of the recording) to ensure that you are understanding how to work.
+* If you are asynchronous, _you must schedule 4 meetings with me during my office hours._ It is up to you to schedule these.
+If you cannot meet during my office hours, it is up to you to communicate that to me and to suggest an alternative time.
 * Unexcused absences will affect your grade.
 * Feedback sessions cannot be made up.
 * Be on Time.
 Tardiness will affect your grade.
 For every 3 tardies (15 minutes or more), you accure an absence.
 See above